TimothyFitz/timothyfitz.github.com/_posts/2009-02-08-continuous-deployment.md

 Alex curses luck, blames human infallibility, inevitable cost of software engineering and moves on to the next task.

 This story is the day-to-day of most startups I know.
 It sucks.
 Alex has a problem and she doesn't even know it.
 Her development practices are unsustainable.
-"Stupid mistakes" like the one she made increase as the product grows more complex and as the team gets larger.
+"Stupid mistakes" like the one she made happen more frequently as the product grows more complex and as the team gets larger.
 Alex needs to switch to a scalable solution.

 Before I get to the solution, let me tell you about some common non-solutions.
 While these are solutions to real problems, they aren't the solution to Alex's problem.